Force over Distance: Faster than Light

 “He okay?”
 Matt asks quietly.

 “How does that work?”
-Matt asks, cautiously.
+Matt asks.

 “Yes sir,” Matt replies.